• Home /

 What will happen if I leave my job within 12 months of using a HELPER Act mortgage?

-Suppose you leave your job within 12 months of using a HELPER Act home loan.
-In that case, the program administrator may request that you sign an affidavit that your job change was unexpected.
+If you leave your job within 12 months of using a HELPER Act home loan, the program administrator may ask you to sign an affidavit that your job change was unexpected.

 Does The HELPER Act have an income limit?